 You can also enjoy watching all the paragliders come down from Lion’s Head which is located just behind this walkway.
 Or if you are daring enough to try they can pick you up and drive you up for the experience.

 Where we were staying was very close to this walkway, so we ended up going here a few times both during the day and at sunset after supper.

 Day 5: Wine Tour to Stellenbosch Day Trip

 Ah, South African wine!
-Even if you are not a wine fan the area in the Stellenbosch is beautiful landscape and worth the day trip to the vineyards.
+Even if you are not a wine fan the area in the Stellenbosch is a beautiful landscape and worth the day trip to the vineyards.
 Mountains, vineyards, wine tasting, golf courses, animal sanctuaries and local farm-to-table food can fill up your day with a good balance for both kids and parents.

 We went to the following spots for the day:

 - Fairview Winery – Wine, Cheese & Goat Farm

 - Great cheese and wine pairing.
 Kids got to enjoy feeding the goats and sample some grape juice.

 - Located very close to the next vineyard this provided the day with some kid-friendly animal encounters to see birds of prey, reptiles and other small animals native to the area.

 - Sit down atmosphere for wine samples.
 Kids loved the wine and red grape juice samples plus they got some fun kids packages to entertain them while mom and dad finished their wine samples.
 Brilliant!